sagiegurari/cargo-make/README.md

 ```

 In this example, the env files will be loaded in the order in which they were defined.<br>
-To enable profile based flitering, you can use the object form as follows:
+To enable profile based filtering, you can use the object form as follows:

 ```toml
 env_files = [